 If you wrote a college essay about helping your younger siblings through tough times, for example, an admissions officer might look for pictures of them on your Facebook profile.
 Similarly, your online profiles can be good places to post photos of your successes, such as receiving academic awards or playing for your high school’s sports teams.

 It might be wise to look back at your past photos on these platforms too.
-You might find one or two that would make an admissions officer question whether you’re the same applicant who nailed their paper application.
+You could find one or two that would make an admissions officer question whether you’re the same applicant who nailed their paper application.

 Liking and following the social media profiles of your preferred schools is a smart move.
 Take it a step further by finding appropriate ways to engage with the schools on these platforms.
 You might comment on a school’s post, or tag the school during your college visit.

 Be wary of going all out for your “reach” school on social media if you’re still being considered by others.
 The admissions officer of your “target” school could be put off.
 You also wouldn’t want to poke fun at your “safety” school.
-You’d be better served needling their rival.

 Your college essay is one way to tell schools about your deepest desires and strongest passions.
 But your social media profiles can also be a vehicle to show off your interest in, well, whatever it is that interests you.
 You might be one of the following, to name a few examples:

-Positive impressions can be gleaned from your Instagram account and Facebook photo galleries.
+Like negative impressions, positive ones can be gleaned from your Instagram account and Facebook photo galleries.
 So don’t worry about having to hide them from school admissions departments.

-On the flip side, be diligent about how you might appear in friend’s photos, especially on platforms that allow users to tag people without their consent.
+On the flip side, be diligent about how you might appear in friends’ photos, especially on platforms that allow users to tag people without their consent.
 You wouldn’t want an admissions officer to find a particular image and get the wrong impression.